What is at the center of my life?

 Taking the step

 If you would like to surrender your life to Jesus Christ, here is a prayer you can pray.
 Why not do it right now?

-I know I have done things that are wrong.
+Dear God, I know I have done things that are wrong.
 Please forgive me for these sins.
-I invite Jesus Christ into my life as my Savior and Lord.
-As my Savior, I ask You to save me from the effect of my sins.
-As my Lord, I receive You as the center of my life and give You control of it.
+I turn control of my life over to Jesus, Your Son.
+I want Him to be my Savior and Lord.
+As my Savior, I rely on Him to save me from the effect of my sins through His death on the cross.
+As my Lord, I put Jesus at the center of my life and give Him control of it.
 Thank you for forgiving my sin and giving me the gift of eternal life with You.
-In Jesus’ name I pray, Amen.
+In Jesus’ name I pray.
+Amen.

 If you invited Christ into your life, many things have changed.
 Look at what has happened.

 “And this is the testimony: God has given us eternal life, and this life is in his Son.
 Whoever has the Son has life; whoever does not have the Son of God does not have life.
 I write these things to you who believe in the name of the Son of God so that you may know that you have eternal life.”
 (1 John 5:11–13)

 2. Christ’s power is in your life:

 “I can do all this through him who gives me strength.”
 (Philippians 4:13)